villhei/elixirtut/README.md

 iex>tl([1])
 []
 ```
 The tail function returns all the elements but the first of a non-empty list.
-If the list only has a single element, `tl\1` returns an empty list, if no elements but the first are present.
+If the list only has a single element, `tl\1` returns an empty list.
 Like the head function, tail raises an error if the list is empty.

 ### Tuples
 ```elixir